 Gluten – the devil’s food or misunderstood?
 Gluten undoubtedly has a bad reputation, but does it deserve the slandering it gets?
-We asked Natural Therapist Angharad Evans, Penarth to explain more.
+We asked Natural Therapist Angharad Evans, from Penarth to explain more.

 What is gluten?